dgemara/project/README.md

 ## Installation

-The file will work was done on RStudio.
+The file will work on RStudio.
 It will require 2 external packages, both available on CRAN.
 The packages are [dplyr](https://cran.r-project.org/web/packages/dplyr/index.html) and [rvest](https://cran.r-project.org/web/packages/rvest/index.html).

 ## Methods